Chart Color Schemes

 Infrastructure

-Casuarina - Wandi has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Casuarina - Wandi has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects likely to affect the area.
-Notable ones include Southern Suburbs District Structure Plan Stage 3, Cassia Estate Bertram, Anketell South Local Structure Plan, and Bertram Square Local Centre.
-The following list details those most relevant.
+AreaSearch identified 22 projects potentially influencing the area.
+Notable projects include Kwinana Freeway Upgrade (Roe Highway to Safety Bay Road), Southern Suburbs District Structure Plan Stage 3, Cassia Estate Bertram, and Anketell South Local Structure Plan.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.